unixcharles/mock_server/README.md

 ## Credits

-MockServer borrow idea of the awesome [VCR](https://github.com/myronmarston/vcr) from [Myron Marston](https://github.com/myronmarston) that does similar work with HTTP interactions to external services.
-Give it a look!
+MockServer borrow awesome ideas of [VCR](https://github.com/myronmarston/vcr) from [Myron Marston](https://github.com/myronmarston) that does similar work with HTTP interactions to external services.

-MockServer is developped and improved for our internal use at [Teambox](http://teambox.com/).
-Kudos to my work mates for their insightful feedback and pull requests.
+MockServer actively developped for our internal use at [Teambox](http://teambox.com/).
+Thanks to my colleges for their insightful feedback and pull requests.